Spring-2020-SoftwareEng/2-3D-Interactive-Map/README.md

   * GDP Map ![GDP2D](https://github.com/Spring-2020-SoftwareEng/2-3D-Interactive-Map/blob/test/MapImages/gdp%20miller.png)

 * Test Function
-  * Our most impressive feature is our Test function which starts a test that will quiz you over all the different heatmaps, such as asking which country has the highest GDP, which country has the lowest population, etc, which provides the user an educational way to learn about geographic regions of the world and their statistics.  <maps of test examples>
+  * Our most impressive feature is our Test function which starts a test that will quiz you over all the different heatmaps, such as asking which country has the highest GDP, which country has the lowest population, etc, which provides the user an educational way to learn about geographic regions and their statistics.  <maps of test examples>
   * Test Examples  ![Test2D](https://github.com/Spring-2020-SoftwareEng/2-3D-Interactive-Map/blob/test/MapImages/test%20wide%20miller.png) ![Testgif](https://github.com/Spring-2020-SoftwareEng/2-3D-Interactive-Map/blob/test/MapImages/TestFunc.gif)

 # UML Diagram